JorgeRojo/slack-bitbucket-merge-control-chrome-extension/README.md

 This is a Chrome extension designed to read messages from specified Slack channels (both public and private) and control merge button availability on Bitbucket pull request pages.
 The extension popup displays the current merge status and the latest matching message that determined the merge control decision.

+**🎉 Now fully migrated to TypeScript!** This project has been successfully migrated from JavaScript to TypeScript, providing better type safety, improved development experience, and enhanced code maintainability.

 ## Features

 - Reads messages from a configurable Slack channel.